department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 ## What kind of benefits can I get?

-For burial in a national cemetery, you'll receive and allowance for:
+For burial in a national cemetery, you'll receive an allowance for:

 - Burial and funeral costs
 - The plot (gravesite) or interment